5sControl/min-max/README.md

 **Plug-in Min-Max to 5controlS platform to start monitoring your inventory level!**

-> Learn more about Operation control on the [5controlS website](https://5controls.com/solutions/inventory-control).
+> Learn more about Min-Max on the [5controlS website](https://5controls.com/solutions/inventory-control).

 # Getting started